aajanki/yle-dl/OS-install-instructions.md

 ### wget

-Download wget.exe from https://eternallybored.org/misc/wget and copy
+Download the latest wget.exe from https://eternallybored.org/misc/wget
-it to C:\wget.
+and copy it to C:\wget.

 Append `C:\wget` to the PATH environment variable.